habi/gratipay.com/www/about/policies/terms-of-service.md

 goods or services from the Project Owner, unless the Project Owner explicitly offers those things to Givers.

-  1. Gratipay is not obligated to provide refunds under any circumstance.
+  1. Project Owners are the only party responsible to Givers for producing the Work their Project describes.
+Gratipay is not obligated to provide refunds to Givers or produce work under any circumstance.
-     Project Owners are responsible for producing the Work they offer.
 Gratipay does not hold funds on behalf of Project Owners, and does not warrant or guarantee that Project Owners will provide the Work they promise.

 1. Fees and Taxes